Need to talk? Call 1800 882 436.

 Ultrasound scans

 Ultrasound scans are usually performed by a specially trained technician called a sonographer.
 They can also be done by doctors, midwives or other health workers.
-Scans may be performed in a radiology clinic or a hospital.
+Scans can be done in a radiology clinic or a hospital.

 Specialist tests

-Procedures such as chorionic villus sampling (CVS) and amniocentesis are done by a specialist doctor in a clinic or hospital.
+Procedures like chorionic villus sampling (CVS) and amniocentesis are done by a specialist doctor in a clinic or hospital.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.